Maple syrup urine disease: Prognosis

+There are risks of long-term neurological effects from maple syrup urine disease.
+These may include ADHD, anxiety, depression, etc. The severity of these effects is dependent on the level of metabolic control.
 If left untreated, MSUD will lead to death due to central neurological function failure and respiratory failure.
-Early detection, diet low in branched-chain amino acids, and close monitoring of blood chemistry can lead to a good prognosis with little or no abnormal developments.
-Average intellectual development is below that of the general population and the severity of the deficit is a related to the time the condition remained undiagnosed and the effectiveness of dietary control including during metabolic crises.
+Early detection, protein-restricted diet low in branched-chain amino acids, close monitoring of blood chemistry, and aggressive treatment during a metabolic crisis can lead to a good prognosis with little or no abnormal developments.
+Cognitive development may be shown to be below that of the general population.
+The severity of the cognitive delay is related to the time the condition remained undiagnosed and the effectiveness of dietary control including during metabolic crises.